shikharbahikmagar/laravel-payment-gateway/README.md

 # Laravel-Payments
-Easily integrate eSewa & Khalti payments in your Laravel app – Made in Nepal by Shikhar
+Easily integrate eSewa & Khalti payments in your Laravel app

 ---